codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/git-clone.md

 If you have existing pipelines connected to repositories (only for Codefresh accounts created before May 2019) a git clone step is transparently added to git attached pipelines without you having to explicitly add a step into the pipeline.
 This is a convenience to enable easy CI pipelines.
-If you do not require git cloning, or you would like to customize the implicit git cloning behaviour, you can choose to skip the automatically added git clone step.
+If you do not require git cloning, or you would like to customize the implicit git cloning behavior, you can choose to skip the automatically added git clone step.

 There are 2 ways to do that: